Santatra802/Santatra802/README.md

 ### 👩‍💻 About Me

 I study software engineering and databases, which means I spend 90% of my time coding and 10% pretending I understand what I just coded.
-I’ve learned that theory is like a tutorial video — helpful, but the real chaos starts when you press “Run...🥂”
+Theory is great for learning… but the real show starts when you run your program and everything goes haywire 🥂.

 I thrive on technical challenges, caffeine, and the occasional existential crisis.
 Oh, and teamwork.
 Because misery loves company.